OddMagnet/100-Days-of-Swift/036-046 Scaling up to bigger apps/Project 9/README.md

 - both `.blur()` and `.saturation()` are quite self explanatory, they take a value between 0 and 1 where 0 is blurred / unsaturared and 1 is unblurred / saturated

 ## Animating simple shapes with animatableData
-- to animate a simple shape, they need a computed property `var animatableData: CGFloat { get set  }`
+- to animate a simple shape, they need a computed property `var animatableData: CGFloat { /* getter and setter here */ }`
-- inside the closure, there need to be getter and setter for the data that should be animated on change
+- inside the closure, there need to be getter and setter for the property that should be animated on change
-- finally there the actual change of the data must be wrapped with `withAnimation { /* data change here */  }`
+- finally there the actual change of the property must be wrapped with `withAnimation { /* property change here */  }`
+- this is however limited to one value being changed

+## Animating complex shapes with AnimatablePair
+- to animate multiple changing properties, the `AnimatablePair<First, Second>` protocol is used
+- the shape struct then again needs the `animatableData` computed property, but this time it needs to be marked public and use `AnimatablePair`
+- e.g. `public var animatableData: AnimatablePair<First, Second> { /* getter and setter here */ }`
+- to use more than 2 properties another AnimatablePair is needed: `AnimatablePair<First, AnimatablePair<First, Second>>`
+- this can be repeated as often as necessary, though accessing values becomes less straight forward the more properties need to be animated

 ## Wrap up - Challenges
 -